RocketChat/docs-old/guides/user-guides/rooms/teams/create-a-new-team.md

 # Create a new Team

 You can leverage teams for specific discussions and topics.
-When creating a team, it’s possible to define both permission and encryption levels for its channels:
+When creating a team, itÃÂ¢ÃÂÃÂs possible to define both permission and encryption levels for its channels:

 * **Read Only**: Allow users from the team to write messages or simply receive them
 * **Encrypted**: Enables end-to-end encryption across all messages exchanged by the team